Taekwondo: Typical curriculum

-Though weapons training is not a formal part of most taekwondo federation curriculum, individual schools will often incorporate additional training with weapons such as staffs, knives, and sticks.
+Though weapons training is not a formal part of most taekwondo federation curricula, individual schools will often incorporate additional training with weapons such as staffs, knives, and sticks.

 Styles and organizations

 There are a number of major taekwondo styles as well as a few niche styles.
 Most styles are associated with a governing body or federation that defines the style.
 The major technical differences among taekwondo styles and organizations generally revolve around: